floppyhammer/simple_whoop_20/README.md

 # English

-A low-maintenance 2-inch cinewhoop, compatible with Walksnail Avatar (tested with V2) and DJI O3 (not tested, feedback welcome).
+A low-maintenance 2-inch cinewhoop, compatible with 19mm cameras.

 ## Specification